thepok/Pillars-of-Financial-Wisdom/README.md

 ## stay openmindet
 * Don't be a PURE guy, that only trades one topic like Crypto Currency, Gold or other nieche markets, without good couse like a deep expert knowledge
+* Don't invest like the Apocalypse is coming.
+Doomsayer are bad investors.

 ## Meanreversion is real
 * but the market can be longer (in your maybe foulty opionion) irational as you solvent